dsccommunity/SqlServerDsc/README.md

 This resource is used to change the network settings for the instance.

+Read more about the network settings in the article [TCP/IP Properties (IP Addresses Tab)](https://docs.microsoft.com/en-us/sql/tools/configuration-manager/tcp-ip-properties-ip-addresses-tab).

 >Note: Currently only TCP is supported.

 #### Requirements